KohaILS/koha-manual-zh-cn/source/faq.rst

 For every email sent out from Koha there are three important addresses for the system to get correct, *From*, *Reply-to* and *Sender*.
-These are configurable at both the system and library level and should fallback in a suitable manor if any of them are not defined.
+These are configurable at both the system and library level and should fall back in a suitable manner if any of them are not defined.

 * KohaAdminEmailAddress - This will act as the *From* address and should be an